Have a new design project coming up? Need to request services from a graphic designer?

 Ideally the following information will provide some tips for the next time you may need to request any services from a creative professional.

 Next, take a few moments to look at their online portfolio.
-This helps to give you a visual reference of their design style and if it aligns with what you are looking for.
+This helps to give you a visual reference of their design style and/or some inspiration of what’s possible.

 None of this takes much time (as we know how precious time is).
 But it offers you a great foundation prior to reaching out.